benbalter/benbalter.github.com/_posts/2015-06-11-using-github-pages-to-showcase-your-orgs-open-source-efforts.md

 description: "GitHub is a great place to share your work with the world, but sometimes large organization wish to brand or showcase their open source efforts in ways that the standard profile page doesn't allow.
 That's where GitHub Pages comes in."
 ---

-GitHub is a great place to share your work with the world, but sometimes large organization prefer to brand or showcase their open source efforts in ways that the standard profile page doesn't allow.
+GitHub is a great place to share your work with the world, but sometimes large organizations prefer to brand or showcase their open source efforts in ways that the standard profile page doesn't allow.
 That's where [GitHub Pages](https://pages.github.com) comes in.

 GitHub Pages is GitHub's static site hosting service.
-It's used primarily for two things: for documenting open source projects, both from technical and marketing standpoint, and for providing a unified, fully customizable presence to showcase your efforts on GitHub.
+It's used primarily for two things: for documenting open source projects, both from a technical and marketing standpoint, and for providing a unified, fully customizable presence to showcase your efforts on GitHub.
 This post focuses on how to do the latter.

 ### Organization profile pages